New Haven station (Indiana)

-New Haven station is a historic train station located at New Haven, Allen County, Indiana.
+New Haven station is a historic train station located at New Haven, Indiana.
 It was built in 1890 by the Wabash Railroad.
 It is a one-story, wood-frame building, with Stick Style / Eastlake movement ornamentation.
 It measures approximately 50 feet long and 20 feet wide and has a gable roof and board and batten siding.

 It was added to the National Register of Historic Places in 2003 as the Wabash Railroad Depot.